kartoza/miniSASS/docs/src/developer/profile.md

 ```

-If updating profile/changing password/uploading certificate is successful, response 200 will be returned
+If updating profile/changing password/uploading certificate is successful, a response 200 will be returned
-with User Profile detail.
+with the User Profile detail.
 ```typescript
 {
     "username": "admin",